DiceTechJobs/ConceptualSearch/README.md

 Required Python libraries:

-nltk - for sentence tokenizer
+nltk (for sentence tokenizer)

 numpy

-gensim - for Word2Vec implementation
+gensim (for Word2Vec implementation)

-scikit-learn - only needed for clustering
+scikit-learn (only needed for clustering)